 You know what kind of people I am talking about.
 One of those that never gave enough of the efforts to figure out how things work, and try to push everything on motivation, and when the initial rush of positive emotions disappears, they just crash.
 But all of us acted like that at some point in our lives.
 It’s just the human in us!

 But it’s not the fault of the people, it’s actually the fault of the system itself.
 Because for a majority of the people, it’s simply not applicable.
 Period.

 Based on my personal experience, and numerous friends and clients I’ve coached into living a more productive lifestyle, I’ve found that the solution to the problem is similar to the approach that I take in the gym.

 The solution to this problem is called downsizing.
-Idea about downsizing came from minimalism.
+An idea about downsizing came from minimalism.
 Why use things that you didn’t find the need for?
-Do we even need the system or we just need a well structured rituals that we perform throughout the day?
+Do we even need the system or we just need well-structured rituals that we perform throughout the day?

-For those people who tackle hundreds of small tasks throughout a day, system might be a must thing to have, otherwise they would forget.
+For those people who tackle hundreds of small tasks throughout a day, the system might be a must thing to have, otherwise, they would forget.
 Programmers take the best use of systems.
-And for them I’ve downsized GTD and reprogrammed it’s purpose.
+And for them, I’ve downsized GTD and reprogrammed its purpose.
 It’s called CORE.
 And if you’re not facing the corporate drama, I don’t want you to read it.
 It’s simply not for you.
 You can do just fine by collecting your stuff in Evernote.

 …the big work.
 And the big work starts in your head.
 Your mental approach needs to change.
 David Allen blames people for this, saying that their system is either not: Current, Consistent or Contextually available.